-- 2. In this Act, unless the context otherwise requires,- - (a) "appropriate Government" means in the case of a State, the Government of that State and in all other cases, the Central Government; - (b) "higher education institution" includes institutions imparting education on completion of senior secondary level;
+(a) "appropriate Government" means in the case of a State, the Government of that State and in all other cases, the Central Government;

-(c) "plastic" means material which contains as an essential ingredient a high polymer such as polyethylene terephthalate, high density polyethylene, Vinyl, low density polyethylene, polypropylene, polystyrene resins or multimaterials like acrylonitrile butadiene styrene, polyephylene oxide, polycarbonate or polybutylene terephthalate;

-(d) "plastic packaging" means all products which are-

-- (i) used for the containment, protection handling, delivery and presentation of goods; and - (ii) partly or wholly composed of plastic; - (e) "prescribed" means prescribed by rules made under this Act;
+- (b) "higher education institution" includes institutions imparting education on completion of senior secondary level; - (c) "plastic" means material which contains as an essential ingredient a high polymer such as polyethylene terephthalate, high density polyethylene, Vinyl, low density polyethylene, polypropylene, polystryrene resins or multimaterials like acrylonitrile 5 butadiene styrene, polyephylene oxide, polycarbonate or polybutylene terephthalate; - (d) "plastic packaging" means all products which are - (i) used for the containment, protection handling, delivery and presentation of goods; and - (ii) partly or wholly composed of plastic;

-(f) "recycle" means the reprocessing in a production process of the waste materials of a plastic product for the original purpose or for other purposes;

-- (g) "reuse" means any operation by which a plastic product, which has been conceived and designed to accomplish within its life cycle a minimum number of trips or rotations, is refilled or used for the same purpose for which it was conceived; and - (h) "single-use plastic" means any disposable plastic item which is designed to be used only once before it is thrown out or recycled and includes plastic forks and knives, plastic shopping bags, plastic coffee cups, lids, plastic water bottles, styrofoam, plastic take out containers and plastic straws.
+- (e) "prescribed" means prescribed by rules made under this Act; - (f) "recycle" means the reprocessing in a production process of the waste materials of a plastic product for the original purpose or for other purposes; - (g) "reuse" means any operation by which a plastic product, which has been conceived and designed to accomplish within its life cycle a minimum number of trips or rotations, is refilled or used for the same purpose for which it was conceived; and - (h) "single-use plastic" means any disposable plastic item which is designed to be used only once before it is thrown out or recycled and includes plastic forks and knives, plastic shopping bags, plastic coffee cups, lids, plastic water bottles, styroforam, plastic take out containers and plastic straws.

-Plastic target setting.
+Plastic elimination target and control policy.

-- 3. The Central Government shall, within six months from the commencement of this Act,- - (a) prescribe a target of complete elimination of plastic waste by the year 2050 in accordance with international obligations, if any, agreed to by India; - (b) specify the year 2022 as target year to implement a complete ban on singleuse plastic and the proportion of reduction of single-use plastic during each year 30 following the date of fixing of target year 2022; and - (c) formulate and implement a National Plastic Control Strategy for carrying out the purposes of this Act.
+- 3. The Central Government shall, within six months from the commencement of this Act.- - (a) prescribe a target of complete elimination of plastic waste in accordance with international obligations; - (b) specify the year 2022 target year to implement a complete ban on single-use 25 plastic and the proportion of reduction of single-use plastic during each year following the date of fixing of target year 2022; and - (c) formulate and implement a National Plastic Control Policy for carrying out the purposes of this Act.

-Promote sustainable alternatives to plastic.
+Promote sustainable alternatives to plastic

-- 4. The appropriate Government shall take necessary measures to promote sustainable alternatives to single-use plastic including,- - (a) research by higher education institutions and others into sustainable alternatives to plastic packaging; and - (b) the use of sustainable alternatives to plastic packaging.
+- 4. The appropriate Government shall take necessary measures to promote sustainable 30 alternatives to single-use plastic including, - - (a) research by higher education institutions and others into sustainable alternatives to plastic packaging; and - (b) the use of sustainable alternatives to plastic packaging.